SlicerDMRI/whitematteranalysis/README.md

 #Installation
 ###1.
 Install python.
 Anaconda is a nice option since it has VTK and scipy.
-First install anaconda, then run: conda install vtk
+First install anaconda, then run:

+      conda install vtk

 ###2.
 Install the following python packages (dependencies).

-Once you have anaconda installed, run: pip install joblib
+Once you have anaconda installed, run:

+      pip install joblib

-####If you decide to use another python that does not already have VTK, compile it.
+Note: If you decide to use another python that does not already have VTK, you can compile VTK.
 * VTK: http://www.vtk.org/Wiki/VTK/Building
 * http://www.vtk.org/Wiki/VTK/Git/Download

 You will need to compile it with python wrapping.
 VTK_WRAP_PYTHON must be on.
-Make sure it finds the version of python that you want to use for this project, at configure time.
+Make sure that at configure time it finds the version of python that you want to use for this project.
 You may need to toggle t for advanced mode in ccmake.
 I have something like this when I run:
      cd VTK-build
      ccmake ../VTK